cognitedata/frontend-selflearning-guide/README.md

 * try to make search for an asset in the search bar and select some asset to display events that belong to it

 ## Add Events
+Now application acts pretty good, the one thing left – ability to add event to the selected asset.
+To implement this functionality few things are missed:
+* Adding event form is needed
+* Refresh button which forces events table to render